nihonjinrxs/loyno-faculty-site/teaching/cosc-a319/2019f/syllabus.md

       pub_date: 2016
       isbn: 978-16-172926-8-2
       textbook_message: |
-        This book is available for sale online for about $35.
+        This book is available for sale online for about $35. **You DO need to buy this book, or at least rent it for the semester.**

         Supplies for IoT projects will be provided for use during the course.
 If you treat the supplies with care and return them at the end of the course, you will not need to buy anything.